StandardDemacian/Minesweeper/README.md

 Psuedocode
 -------------------

-#### To see a 8x8 grid of clickable buttons
+### To see a 8x8 grid of clickable buttons

     Create a 'div' that will hold the board and have the contents be a 2D array

-#### To be able to click a square and see either a bomb or a number
+### To be able to click a square and see either a bomb or a number

     Have a function running off of a click event listener that runs a check whether the object is a bomb and checks the number of bombs surrounding

+    onClick() => {
+        IF bomb = true
+        return GameOVER()

+        IF bomb = false
+        return bombsAdj()
+    }

-#### To be able to click a button to start or reset the game
+### To be able to click a button to start or reset the game

     Have a button at the end of the javascript that initializes the function 'runGame'

-#### To be able to tell how many bombs are touching the space I clicked by how the number that appears on it
+### To be able to tell how many bombs are touching the space I clicked by how the number that appears on it

     Create a  function that uses booleans to check the surrounding array

     First checking top three, then left and right, lastly bottom three

     Set innerText of minesFound to number of mines found

-#### To be able to flag a bomb to 'diffuse' it
+### To be able to flag a bomb to 'diffuse' it

     Create an event listener on each tile that checks for a right click and places a flag instead of revealing the tile

+    onContextMenu() => {
+        change tile status to flag
+    }

-#### The game to auto clear large areas without bombs
+### The game to auto clear large areas without bombs

     Use recursion on the minesFound function to have the function run on adjacent safe blocks until a bomb is found

-#### To be alerted with a message when I have won or lost
+### To be alerted with a message when I have won or lost

     Have an IF statement the number of bombs 'flagged' against the total number

     IF all bombs have been flagged reveal board and display "You win" in an alert

     IF any bomb has been reveal board and display "You lose" in an alert

-#### See a revealed board after have I won or lost
+### See a revealed board after have I won or lost

-upon completion of game via win or loss have board div switch off of hidden
+    Upon completion of game via win or loss have board div switch off of hidden

 Version 2 User Stories
 --------------------